The listSum

 Summing all options from multiple lists

-function to calculate the answer for the cvalue
+uses two lists to calculate the cvalue

-tag at QTOTAL.
+at QTOTAL.
 One list is a derived list from Q4, and the other is the standalone list PRODS.
 Each list name is prefixed to the [id]

 reference where the list will be iterated through (the rows and columns [id]